Romano-Mancini/Learning_Arduino/11_8X8matrixDisplay/README.md

 ## Additional Files

 This repository includes a file named `symbols.h`, which contains definitions for all ASCII symbols in ascending order.
 This file is essential for the proper functioning of the sketch and must be included in the Arduino project.
+The file can also be downloaded on my repository at the following link: https://github.com/Romano-Mancini/AsciiSymbols8x8Display

 ## Contributing

 Contributions to this project are welcome and encouraged!
 Whether you have suggestions for improvements, bug fixes, or additional features, feel free to contribute by opening an issue or submitting a pull request.
+This is especially true for improvements to the `symbols.h` file.